Baseball & Softball FAQ's

 Q. What is the deadline for registration?

 The deadline to register for most baseball & softball leagues ends at the end of January.
-Players who wait until later January or February to register may be placed on a waiting list.
+Players who wait until later January to register may be placed on a waiting list.

 Q. When does the spring season typically begin?